BASIC SOUNDPROOFING FOR PUBS AND CLUBS - A Guide for the Venue Owner

 Can i stick sound absorbing products to the wall to reduce the sound?

 Because of the overall volume premises tend to turn up their music so it can still be heard.
-In order to reduce the level of sound that the room creates you can install soft sound absorbing products which adhere to the ceiling and high up on the walls.
-These absorbers will mean conversation is clearer, staff don't have to shout at customers and the overall music level can be reduced.
+In order to reduce the level of sound that the room creates you can install soft sound absorbing products which can be fixed to the ceiling and high up on the walls.
+These sound absorbers will mean conversation is clearer, staff don't have to shout at customers and the overall music level can be reduced.

 So the answer is, Yes.
 Using sound absorbers can help reduce the overall sound leaving the building as by using them less sound is generated in the first place.